muthukumaran-m/product_details/README.md

-# Github-issue-tracker
+# Brand - Product tracker
-A task to maintain git issues in two way sync using Laravel
+A task to maintain brand - product details using Laravel

 ## Prerequisites
 - Composer